Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 ### Stake limits
 - we limit the total stake a single validator can have to a portion of total mosaic issuance _(`MaximumStakePercentage`)_
-- the stake can go ower this limit with rewards
+- the stake can go over this limit with rewards
+- we also limit the number of contracts a validator can have
+- the number of delegated nfts are also limited per contract

 ### Reward calcualtion
 - Rewards increase stake.
 - Slashed participants are not rewarded in the current session.
+- This pallet queries for the reward to be given out in a session.
+- The session reward is distributed amongst the participants proportionally to their stake.
+- The delegators "pay" the commission to the validators from this reward.

 ### Slashing
-- We slash all bound validators and their delegators.
+- We slash bound validators who:
-- Currency/nft based stake slashed under the minimal staking amount is dusted. // TODO
+  - have commited self-contract
+  - not chilled
+	- currently in active set or is selected to be in the next one (even if chilled)
 - When it comes to delegator nfts, the convention is to slash them in the order they were staked.
 - We can also slash into unlocking currency.